A Colorado River Overview:

 Challenges of Water Management in the Upper Basin

-Managing water in the Upper Basin states presents several key challenges:
+Managing water in the Upper Division States presents several key challenges:

-- Prior Appropriation in Action: The prior appropriation system, while providing a legal framework, means that in dry years, junior water rights holders may receive little to no water.
-This means that Upper Basin water users must live within their means and get creative in times when they cannot divert their water rights.
+3. Prior Appropriation in Action: The prior appropriation system, while providing a legal framework, means that in dry years, junior water rights holders may receive little to no water.
+This means that Upper Basin water users must live within their means and may seek other sources of supply in times when they cannot divert their water rights or be curtailed by the State Engineer.
+Frequently, water dates predating the 1922 Colorado River Compact may be curtailed.

-- Limited Storage Capacity: Compared to the massive reservoirs in the Lower Basin, individual water users and districts in the Upper Basin generally have smaller storage facilities, if any at all.
-This limits their ability to buffer against short-term fluctuations in water supply within a given year.
+4. Limited Storage Capacity: Compared to the massive reservoirs available to the Lower Basin, individual water users and districts in the Upper Basin generally have smaller storage facilities, if any at all.
+This limits their ability to buffer against fluctuations in water supply within a given year.
 When streamflows decline in late summer, many water users cease diversions.

-- Growing Demands and Climate Change: Like the Lower Basin, the Upper Basin States are facing increasing demands for water due to population growth and new water projects.
+5. Growing Demands and Climate Change: Like the Lower Basin, the Upper Division States are facing increasing demands for water.
 Climate change is exacerbating the challenge by contributing to decreased snowpack, earlier runoff, reduced runoff, and prolonged drought conditions.

 Managing Water in the Lower Basin